dart-lang/test/README.md

 controls how tests are run.
 You can type "restart" there to re-run your test as many times as you need to figure out what's going on.

+Normally, browser tests are run in hidden iframes.
+However, when debugging, the iframe for the current test suite is expanded to fill the browser window so you can see and interact with any HTML it renders.
+Note that the Dart animation may still be visible behind the iframe; to hide it, just add a `background-color` to the page's HTML.

 ## Testing With `barback`

 Packages using the `barback` transformer system may need to test code that's